 Mathematical techniques have been gaining popularity in pure sciences as well as in social sciences.
 The precision of mathematical language has also made it possible to explore large areas of research.
-Today, Mathematics is probably the most convenient shoulder to lean on not only for the Sciences but also for subjects like Commerce, Economics etc. Facilities of a fully equipped modern Computer Laboratory are also available to the students of the Department of Mathematics in Miranda House.
+Today, Mathematics is probably the most convenient shoulder to lean on not only for the Sciences but also for subjects like Commerce, Economics etc. Facilities of a fully equipped modern Computer Laboratory are available to the students of the Department of Mathematics in Miranda House.

 With the options of Computers, Discrete Mathematics, Financial Mathematics, Statistics, Linear Programming and Numerical Methods offered in the third year, our students are able to compete successfully in entrance exams for M.C.A., M.B.A., and M.Sc. in different universities.
-Each year, some of our students get admission and financial assistance for postgraduate courses in prestigious universities in the U.S.A, U.K. and the IITs.
+Each year, some of our students get admission and financial assistance for postgraduate courses in prestigious universities in the U.S.A., U.K. and the IIT's.

-Dr. Shashi Aggarwal Dr. Manjari Kiran Srivastava Dr. Sunila Sharma Dr. Ritu Gupta Dr. Meetu Bhatia Grover Dr. Bhawna Bansal Gupta Dr. Daulti Rani Ms. Apeksha Ms. Monika Arora Dr. Jyoti Talwar Dr. Durvesh Kumar Verma Mr. Bikram Singh
+Dr. Shashi Aggarwal Dr. Bhawna Bansal Gupta Dr. Durvesh Kumar Verma

+Dr. Manjari Kiran Srivastava Dr. Daulti Rani Mr. Bikram Singh Dr. Sunila Sharma Ms. Apeksha

+Dr. Sunila Sharma Ms. Apeksha

+Dr. Ritu Gupta Ms. Monika Arora

+Dr. Meetu Bhatia Grover Dr. Jyoti Talwar